4paradigm/OpenMLDB/docs/en/integration/offline_data_sources/tidb.md

 ### Installation

-[OpenMLDB Spark Distribution](../../tutorial/openmldbspark_distribution.md) v0.8.5 and later versions utilize the TiSpark tool to interact with TiDB.
-The current release includes TiSpark 3.1.x dependencies (`tispark-assembly-3.2_2.12-3.1.5.jar`, `mysql-connector-java-8.0.29.jar`).
-If your TiSpark version doesn't match your TiDB version, refer to the [TiSpark documentation](https://docs.pingcap.com/tidb/stable/tispark-overview) for compatible dependencies to add to Spark's classpath/jars.
+The current version utilize TiSpark for interacting with the TiDB database.
+To get started, download the necessary dependencies for TiSpark 3.1.x (`tispark-assembly-3.2_2.12-3.1.5.jar` and `mysql-connector-java-8.0.29.jar`).
+If the TiSpark version is not compatible with your current TiDB version, refer to the [TiSpark documentation](https://docs.pingcap.com/tidb/stable/tispark-overview) for downloading the corresponding TiSpark dependencies.
+Then, add them to the Spark classpath/jars.

 ### Configuration